by Ana Hoffman 131 comments

 Initially I was very hands on, negotiating prices with every advertiser, handling their banners manually, etc. This all required too much time, which is why I came up with a few systems to make the process as close to passive as possible.
 With help from an assistant to approve ads, my system became completely passive for me and has been for several years.

-Of course it’s important that your sponsors get value too, otherwise they won’t stick with you for long.
-Finding the right kind of sponsor is just as important, so don’t get too caught up in the “easy money” aspect.
-You will need to find the right sponsors to make the relationship win-win.
+Of course it’s important that your advertising partners get value too, otherwise they won’t stick with you for long.
+Finding the right kind of advertiser is just as important, so don’t get too caught up in the “easy money” aspect.
+You will need to find the right advertising partners to make the relationship win-win.

 Every month for the last five years I’ve had anywhere from $1,000 to $5,000 a month coming in from sponsors.
 I consider this my “salary” that no matter what other project I am working on, I can count on this money.

-I strongly recommend you consider adding direct sponsorship to your blog too.
-At the very least give it a try for a few months and you may be surprised who is interested in reaching your audience.”
+I strongly recommend you consider adding banner advertising to your blog too.
+At the very least give it a try for a few months and you may be surprised who is interested in reaching your audience.

 Pat Flynn – SmartPassiveIncome.com